 Spaghetti with marinara sauce

-If possible, it's a good idea to plan ahead by checking the restaurant's menu ahead of time.
+If possible, it's a good idea to plan ahead by checking the restaurant's menu before you go.
 Most restaurants now post their menus online, so it's usually possible to plan exactly what you're going to order before you even arrive.

 Here are some healthy menu options you may find at your favourite Italian restaurant:

-- Steamed mussels - low in fat and containing important nutrients, mussels are a healthy choice for either an appetizer or a meal.
+- Steamed mussels: Low in fat and full of important nutrients, mussels are a healthy choice for either an appetizer or a meal.